End-Of-Year Money Moves

 Plan For Next Year

 Conduct a year-end financial review to better understand your financial situation, and use the information to set goals and create a spending and saving plan.
 Doing so can help you determine contributions to saving, investing, and other accounts in advance.
-It’s recommended you make contributions automatic, so you can make progress on goals with minimal effort.
+It’s best to automate contributions so you can make progress on goals with minimal effort.

 BALANCE